S-ParkLab/BIO36101/scRNA_seq_analysis_multi/Guidelines_for_Report.md

 ### 3. If you have any problems, including memory issues, you "must" inform me of the issues by email.
 If reasonable, you can write the report using one of two samples.

 ### 4. If your problems remain after using only one sample, or if you cannot use your computer due to any issues, you can write the report based on the paper (https://www.nature.com/articles/s41467-022-35209-1).
+Free format.

 ### 5. The due date for the report is before the final exam (December 19, 11:59 PM).
 #### 5-1.
 Even if you submit your report after the deadline, I'll not give you zero.
 However, a penalty will be applied based on the exponential decay function of the number of hours elapsed since the deadline.
 When $t$ is the number of hours, the score is given by: